SParb/SParb-CodeInstitute-Capstone-Project/README.md

 <br/><br/>
 Acceptance criteria
 - If the registered user submits a comment or post, there should be some kind of confirmation message for the user.

+- If the registered user deletes or edits a comment or post, there should be some kind of confirmation message for the user.
 ----
 ### Could Have
 ----